mjrgh/lwcloneu2/readme.md

 Why would you want to replace the manufacturer's DLL?
 Several reasons:

-* The manufacturer's DLL is closed-source; this version is open-source.
+* This version is open-source.
+The manufacturer's is proprietary closed-source.
-You can see what it's doing and fix any problems yourself if necessary.

 * This version is multi-threaded.
 USB I/O is done on a background thread so that it never stalls the calling program.
 The original